 If you have ever been a “regular” at a restaurant, store or other establishment, that business has something special that keeps you coming back.
 Many ecommerce merchants and brands know their subscription services are the special sauce that turn one-time customers into loyal regulars — even in the digital world.
 But simply understanding how beneficial subscription services are for generating predictable revenue is not enough in this competitive landscape.

 Ecommerce merchants and brands must adopt subscription revenue strategies that resonate with changing consumer expectations and doing so could prove extremely lucrative.
-For example, our recent Subscription Commerce Conversion Index found 65% of surveyed shoppers who signed up for grocery and food subscriptions (and whose free trials have ended since the pandemic began) have kept and are paying for those subscriptions.
+For example, our April 2021 edition of the Subscription Commerce Conversion Index found 65% of surveyed shoppers who signed up for grocery and food subscriptions (and whose free trials have ended since the pandemic began) have kept and are paying for those subscriptions.
 However, the same study also found 33% of surveyed consumers either cancel subscriptions after their free trials expire or create new accounts to get free services.

 Consumers will hold on to the subscriptions they find convenient or valuable and will quickly unsubscribe if the subscription no longer suits their needs.
 To increase subscription revenue, brands and merchants must continuously prove subscription value and follow these tips for increasing subscription revenue growth.